 Error response shape consistency.
 Every error should look the same: a status code, an error code (machine-readable, stable), and a message (human-readable, can change).
 If different endpoints return errors in three different shapes, every client integrates you three times.
 Pick one shape on day one and enforce it in the framework.

 That's it.
-Entire books are written about this.
-They're mostly correct, and 80% of what you need is in this article.
+There are entire books written about this.
+The books are mostly correct, and 80% of what you actually need is in this article.
 Get these four things right and your API will outlast the team that built it.